dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 $input equals "4" or $input equals "four"

-You propose a language that supports variables, an operator called equals, and Boolean logic (or and
+You propose a language that supports variables, an operator called equals, and Boolean logic (or and and).

-and).
 Programmers love naming things, so let’s call it MarkLogic.
 It should be easy to extend, as you envisage lots of requests for richer features.
 Let’s leave aside the issue of parsing input for now and concentrate on a mechanism for plugging these elements together at runtime to produce an answer.
 This, as you might expect, is where the Interpreter pattern comes in.

 ImplementationA language is made up of expressions (that is, things that resolve to a value).
 As you can see in Table 11-1, even a tiny language like MarkLogic needs to keep track of a lot of elements.

-236

-Chapter 11 ■ performing and representing tasks

 Table 11-1.
 Elements of the MarkLogic Grammar